 12. Improves Digestion

-A study found that 30 grams of EVVO, taken daily was eradicated Helicobacter pylori infection in 8 of 30 individuals.
+A study found that 30 grams of EVVO, taken daily eradicated Helicobacter pylori infection in 8 of 30 individuals.

 “Helicobacter pylori (H. pylori) is a type of bacteria.
 These germs can enter your body and live in your digestive tract.
 After many years, they can cause sores, called ulcers, in the lining of your stomach or the upper part of your small intestine.
 For some people, an infection can lead to stomach cancer.” ~ WebMD